kbroman/blog/content/post/2015-02-14-2015-aaas-in-san-jose.md

 I don't think I'd heard the quote that Daphne mentioned, [attributed to](https://quoteinvestigator.com/2012/08/17/lecture-minds/) [Edwin Emery Slosson](https://en.wikipedia.org/wiki/Edwin_Emery_Slosson):

-<blockquote>College is a place where a professor's lecture notes go straight to the students' lecture notes, without passing through the brains of either.</blockquote>
+> College is a place where a professor's lecture notes go straight to the students' lecture notes, without passing through the brains of either.

 Still laughing!